jsv1280/tweets-redis-rabbitmq/README.md

 # Tweets-Redis-Rabbitmq
-Backend Application tracking tweets and send it to queue in rabbitmq, save it in redis and expose it in RESTful API in Express
+Backend Application tracking tweets and send it to queue in rabbitmq, save it in redis and expose it in RESTful API in Express and GraphQL API

 ## Tools